usaid-cs/yesterday-i-learned/random.md

 - [Noyes](https://en.wikipedia.org/wiki/Noyes) is a real name, say the Internets.
 - As of [the article](http://www.anandtech.com/show/9394/analysing-amoled-power-efficiency)'s time of writing, AMOLED can beat IPS in efficiency (with a sample size of 2) if the screen contents are less than 60% white.
 - ["Rendering"](https://en.wikipedia.org/wiki/Rendering_%28animal_products%29) can also mean the separation of animal fat from other tissues.
-- OnePlus and Vivo were owned by Oppo.
-Oppo is owned by [BBK](https://en.wikipedia.org/wiki/BBK_Electronics)... not just any BBK, but 广东**步步高**电子工业有限公司.
-Then BBK buys OnePlus from Oppo.
-It's conglomerates all the way up.
 - To have deaths on your hands is the same as to have blood on your hands, i.e. to be responsible for the deaths.
 - Samsung reports preventing OLED burn-in by ["avoid keeping a static picture on ... for more than two hours at a time"](http://www.samsung.com/ca/support/skp/faq/441670).
 - Midlife is when you are between the age of 40 and 55.
 Midwife is when you deal with someone else's pregnancy.